RenatoVassallo/structural_forecast_BVAR/README.md

 # structural_forecast_BVAR
-User Guide for "Macroeconomic Effects of Economic Policy Uncertainty Shocks in US" Last version: June 08, 2023
+User Guide for "Structural macroeconomic forecasting using a text-based measure of policy uncertainty" Last version: June 08, 2023

 Contact: